Student Commencement Speaker

 - Be structured around a theme using descriptive examples reflective of the broader student experience at SXU

-- Be three to five minutes in length, or approximately 750 to 850 words.
+- Be four to six minutes in length, or approximately 750 to 900 words

-- For the School of Education and School of Nursing ceremony, be mindful that students from both schools attend the same ceremony
+- For the Graham School of Management and School of Nursing ceremony, be mindful that students from both schools attend the same ceremony

 A committee of faculty, staff and students will select the student speakers.